TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab1.md

 ### Submission

-You need to submit your test project with a pull request on GitHub.
+You need to submit your test project with a pull request against branch `assignment1` on GitHub.
-Your GitHub repository contains a `README.md` with a step-by-step procedure how to file such a request.
-Make sure your solutions are in branch `assignment1`.
+The [Git documentation](/documentation/git.html#submitting-an-assignment) explains how to file such a request.
 We expect to find your Spoofax project `MiniJava` and your test project `MiniJava-tests-syntax` next to each other in the root of the repository.
 The test project should contain a `README.md` with a short paragraph explaining the organisation of your test project.
 To help us to maintain your submissions, also submit this paragraph in WebLab and add a link to your final pull request there.

 The deadline for submission is 17 September, 23:59.